15 of the Best Beaches in Cornwall

 Tintagel, steeped in Arthurian legend, is an enchanting must for romantics.

-North of the beach, there is a waterfall tumbling down into the valley and to the south lies Merlin’s Cave which comprises a 300ft tunnel under Tintagel Island and the castle.
+North of the beach is a waterfall tumbling down into the valley, and to the south lies Merlin’s Cave, which comprises a 300ft tunnel under Tintagel Island and the castle.

-Lamorna Cove is where a beautiful mermaid sits on a rock combing her hair, singing whilst she lures local fishermen to a watery grave.
-To see her foretells a storm, but if you hear her sing, there will be a shipwreck in exactly seven days’ time.
+Lamorna Cove is where a beautiful mermaid sits on a rock, combing her hair and singing while luring local fishermen to a watery grave.
+Seeing her foretells a storm, but if you hear her sing, there will be a shipwreck in precisely seven days.

 But don’t let her stop you from visiting this quiet, pretty, rocky beach.
 Lamorna Cove is 9 miles from Land’s End and is a popular film location.